edgarrmondragon/citric/docs/contributing/environment.md

 1. Submit a pull request through the GitHub website.

 1. (Optional) Add a changelog entry using [`changie`][changie].
-You'll need to install the Change CLI in order to add a changelog entry:
+You'll need to install the Changie CLI in order to add a changelog entry:

    ```shell
    changie new